dexhunter/TP_solutions/README.md

 Even using a same idea to implement, the result could be dramatically different, see ex10_11.py

 ### _30/12/2016_
-I was reviewing all the materials recently but figure out it's better to finish all the exercise before the exams.
+I was reviewing all the materials from school recently but figured out it could be better to finish all the exercise before the exams.
 So here we are.